-The UCI policy on academic integrity can be found at aisc.uci.edu (https://aisc.uci.edu/)
+The UCI policy on academic integrity can be found at aisc.uci.edu (https://aisc.uci.edu/)\.

 Grades are an assessment of a student's accomplished learning.
 Therefore, ALL student work in this class must be the work of the individual receiving credit.
-Academic dishonesty includes having someone else do graded work for you (an entire assignment or parts of it) or any activity in which you represent someone else's work as your own (such as a tutoring site).
+Academic dishonesty includes having someone else do graded work for you (an entire assignment or parts of it) or any activity in which you represent someone else's work as your own.
 It also includes you doing this for someone else.
 Study groups and group work for group submissions do not fall under the category of academic dishonesty and provide instead an excellent learning opportunity.

-All acts of academic dishonesty will be officially reported to the UCI Office of Academic Integrity and Student Conduct (https://aisc.uci.edu/) for possible academic sanctions AND will result in an F in the course without option to drop.
+All acts of academic dishonesty will be officially reported to AICS for possible academic sanctions AND will result in an F in the course without option to drop.